 But at senior levels in organisations we overwhelmingly have older white men.
 Now please; trust me when I say that I’m not anti-talented white men in leadership.
 It’s just that when there are more men called John on British Boards than there are women, you know you’ve got a problem.

 And you probably don’t need me to rehearse the business benefits: better results; higher engagement levels; lower staff turnover and absenteeism where you have balanced boards.
 You know the arguments.
 It’s also vital for your reputation that your leaders and spokespeople reflect the diversity of your customers, service users and their families.
+Find out how to get civil court records removed if you are facing challenges related to civil court records affecting your online reputation.
+You can read an article here for more info on how you can protect your online reputation.

 If like me you coach women and minorities to present well at interview, you’ve probably heard the “not quite good enough on the day” argument given to outstanding candidates who lost out to those white men.